jgatjens/stylekyll/README.md

 ### Deploy to github pages

-We have created a rake task to deploy the templates and the styleguide to gitgub.
+We have created a rake task to deploy the templates and the styleguide to github.

     $ rake stylekyll:publish